No Legal Requirement to Use Agent

-Having a real estate agent to sell your home, is helpful, but not legally necessary.
+Having a real estate agent to sell your home is helpful, but not legally necessary.
 Their sole responsibility is to act as a salesperson providing marketing exposure for a property.
 A real estate agent can also help with coordinating the transaction.
 This includes things such as ordering title insurance, or coordinating the home inspection.
 It is important to understand that real estate sales agents are not real estate attorneys.
 They are not title agents nor mortgage bankers.
-They’re sales people who most commonly work on sales commission.
+They’re sales people who most commonly work on sales commissions.

 The most important function of a real estate sales agent is that they act as a buffer between buyers and sellers.
 Selling or buying a home can be highly emotional.
-Thus, having a third party assist with the sale is important to maintain perspective and in certain cases, one’s sanity.
+Thus, having a third-party assist with the sale is important to maintain perspective and in certain cases, one’s sanity.

 When you list a property with a sales agent, the parties agree to pay a real estate commission of anywhere from 5% to 7% of the sales price.
-But the online platforms charge a drastically lower commission (some at 1%), and others charge a flat fee ($1250 to $2500).
+But online platforms charge a drastically lower commission (some at 1%), and others charge a flat fee ($1,250 to $2,500).
 When the market is good, you can negotiate a lower commission price.
 Further, when the sales market is poor, you can expect to pay a higher commission.